edufolly/flutter_bluetooth_serial/example/README.md

 + Sending and recieving data.

-The plugin uses Serial Port profile for moving data over RFCOMM, so make sure target device runs Service Discovery Protocol that points SP/RFCOMM.
+The plugin (for now) uses Serial Port profile for moving data over RFCOMM, so make sure there is running Service Discovery Protocol that points to SP/RFCOMM channel of the device.